María Martínez Iturriaga

-María M. Iturriaga is the executive director for Berklee College of Music at the campus in Valencia, Spain, where she plays a leading role in the campus's academic, enrollment, and institutional strategies.
+María M. Iturriaga is senior vice president for international learning environments and executive director of Berklee Valencia.
+As senior vice president, Iturriaga is responsible for the ongoing strategic development of Berklee’s international educational offerings, with an initial focus on Eastern Europe and Latin America.
+In this role, she drives new initiatives that serve both the Berklee community and the broader regional communities where these efforts take place.
 Iturriaga joined Berklee in 2008 and was at the forefront of establishing the college’s first international campus.
-She holds a master’s degree in performing arts administration from New York University, a bachelor of science degree in business administration from the Universidad Autónoma de Madrid, and a bachelor of music degree in piano performance from the Real Conservatorio Superior de Música in Madrid.
+Since 2016, she has served as executive director of the Valencia campus, where she has played a leading role in defining academic, enrollment, and institutional strategies for Berklee abroad.
+Iturriaga holds a master’s degree in performing arts administration from New York University, a Bachelor of Science in business administration from the Universidad Autónoma de Madrid, and a Bachelor of Music in piano performance from the Real Conservatorio Superior de Música in Madrid.
 Prior to Berklee, she worked with AEA Consulting in New York, and in external affairs and as a music agent on projects in the U.S., U.K., and Spain.
 She is a member of the Abram Wilson Foundation Advisory Board and the Comité Protector de la Música del Reciclaje, chaired by Queen Sofía of Spain.